 My friend has a cafe which is well known for its tea, but when I visit him we always drink pot after pot of good strong coffee, so I was keen to try it out with him.

-The Ethiopian Kaffa is a bit deceptive, it doesn’t taste super-strong, in fact we both drank double the amount of coffee we normally would, it’s so mellow and buttery and easy to drink.
-York Coffee Emporium give this a 4/5 strength rating, and as I type this a good two hours after drinking two pots I’m feeling a lovely coffee buzz.
+The Ethiopian Kaffa is a bit deceptive.
+It doesn’t taste super-strong, in fact we both drank double the amount of coffee we normally would.
+It’s so mellow and buttery and easy to drink.
+York Coffee Emporium give this a 4/5 strength rating.
+As I type this a good two hours after drinking two pots I’m feeling a lovely coffee buzz.
 Do not be deceived by it.

 It’s a lovely cuppa and I’m looking forward to enjoying it again whilst perusing the Sunday papers.
 I’ll most definitely be ordering from York Coffee Emporium again, I’m pretty keen to try a few of their other roasts and blends, my coffee loving cafe owning friend was impressed enough to say he’d stock it, so it must be good!